 Though the charge can still proceed, a drug distribution charge of less than an ounce may be difficult for the Commonwealth to prove for three reasons.

 - The amount of marijuana possessed is relevant to prove an individuals intent, when only small amounts are present the Commonwealth will have to rely on other factors to establish an intent to distribute.

 - A judge may look less favorably on the charge as some officers charge possession with the intent to distribute in order to circumvent the statute decriminalizing marijuana possession.

 - There may be other legal defenses, such as proving lack of possession, Constitutional defense or challenging the testing of the drugs that can result in a dismissal or not guilty verdict at trial.

 While you can be charge with possession with the intent to distribute marijuana even if you have a small quantity, it will be a much more difficult case for the Commonwealth.
 With any illegal drug distribution charge, a charge of possession with the intent does not depend on the quantity, but when the quantity is small the Commonwealth may not survive a motion to dismiss or even a motion for required finding at trial.
-If you have any questions on the charge of possession with the intent to distribute, feel free to contact me at 781-686-5924.
+If you have any questions on the charge of possession with the intent to distribute, feel free to call or Text at 781-686-5924.